-- Lift truck stability triangle and trapezoid, centre of gravity load, capacity of your lift truck or forklift
+- Lift truck stability triangle and trapezoid, the center of gravity load, the capacity of your lift truck or forklift

 - The effects of speed, acceleration, sharp cornering, etc.

 - Main components of the lift truck with an emphasis on the lifting/handling systems and their basic functions

 - Fueling of a lift truck including Propane, Diesel and Batteries (If your forklifts use propane, your operators are required to undergo training in the safe use and handling of propane cylinders and Propane Cylinder Exchange under TSSA standards)

 What are the rules for operating a lift truck?